 Small Business Lines of Credit

 Small business line of credit are usually more flexible than short term business loans.
 Their repayment periods are usually shorter as well which is better for managing your cash flow.
-Some reliable lenders include Kabbage, Fundbox and Bluevine.
-Kabbage and Fundbox don’t even require a business have good credit.
+Some reliable lenders include Kabbage, Fundbox and Bluevine (read an in-depth review of Bluevine here).
+Kabbage and Fundbox don’t even require a business to have good credit.

 Tweaking Your Business Plan